pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

    $ AWS_PROFILE=<your-aws-profile> aws eks update-kubeconfig --name <cluster-name> --region <aws-cluster-region>
    ```

-4. Verify everything is working by running the following command and you should see something similar to this:
+4. Verify everything is working by running the following command and you should see something similar below:

    ```bash
    $ kubectl -n default get flinkdeployment,deploy,pod,svc